-There should be rules in which your logo must move to keep the same identity and at the same time maintain the flexibility of being able to use in each condition.
+There should be rules about how to use your logo in different situations to keep the same identity and at the same time maintain the flexibility of being able to use in each condition.

-These rules are what is known as the identity manual.
-And a logo would lose part of its power without the guides that indicate the minimum sizes, the colors, combinations, and accepted variations; typographical fonts, spaces, and positions, etc. As well as a description of what should not be done with your logo, that is, with your image.
+These rules are contained in what is known as the identity manual.
+A logo can lose part of its power without the guides that indicate the minimum sizes, the colors, combinations, and accepted variations; typographical fonts, spaces, and positions, etc. As well as a description of what to avoid with your logo, which is your business image.

 Your logo is powerful.

-As you know, images can have great power, the power to awaken an emotion, a feeling.
+As you know, images can have great power, the power to awaken emotions, a feeling.
 And if your logo does that in your audience, you have a great logo.

 Sometimes, that feeling is learned in the time and with the interaction with your audience.
-The process of communicating a logo is not automatic, but rather it is an interaction process built over the time, especially in new designs and new companies.
+The process of communicating for a logo is not automatic, but rather it is an interactive process built over time, especially in new designs and new companies.

 Your logo is technically neat.

-A logo should be technically well done, where digital files exist, they are in vector format or curves.
-And the strokes are clean and minimum necessary to represent the image.
-Likewise, typographies are converted to curves.
+A logo should be technically well-executed, with available digital files in vector or curves format.
+The strokes are clean and minimum necessary to represent the image.
+Likewise, typography is converted to curves.

-If what I just said does not make any sense to you, don’t worry, I’m only using some terms that designers usually use.
+If what I just said does not make much sense to you, don’t worry, I’m only using some terms that designers usually use.

 But in a simpler language.
-Your logo should be in the appropriate formats for easy and correct use in all the applications that may be needed, from an icon for social networks to make a giant impression that covers a building (just to mention a couple of examples).
+Your logo should be in the appropriate formats for easy and correct use in all the applications you may need, from an icon for social networks to make a giant impression for a billboard (just to mention a couple of examples).

-The vector or curves format, indicates that your logo is made with mathematical lines that can be modified to any size and will not lose definition.
+The vector or curves format is when your logo is made with mathematical lines that can be modified to any size and will not lose definition.
 On the other side, happens that some logo files are pixel formats such as JPG, PNG, GIF, PSD, etc. These formats will not help you for every use of your logo.